inno-devops-labs/S25-core-course-labs/app_python/README.md

 This is a simple python web application that has a functionality of showing current Moscow time.

+It also contains functionality of checking number of visits at `/visits` endpoint.

 ## Installation

 - Clone the repository.